skip to main content

 All organisations need a legal reason to use your personal information, if they don't have one, they can't use it.
 There are a number of legal grounds that enable data processing.
 It's quite complicated but below are the most relevant grounds you should be aware of.

-There are some activities where we process personal information with your consent, for example, where we want to send you marketing messages by email, we would ask your permission first and you could opt-out at any time by clicking on the unsubscribe link on the email or updating your account preferences.
-We will indicate in the Policy where we rely on consent.
+There are some activities where we process personal information with your consent, which you are able to withdraw at any time, although if you do, we may not be able to provide the product or service you have requested.
+For example, where we want to send you marketing messages by email, we would ask your permission first and you could opt-out at any time.
+We will indicate in this Privacy Policy where we rely on consent.

 We also process your personal information in order to fulfil a contract we have with you.
 For example, when you book a stay with us, we will process your information to administer that stay.

-Sometimes we may use your information to help achieve our business objectives but only where that activity doesn’t negatively affect your rights.
-For example, we might use your information to analyse occupancy rates of our hotels and adjust room rates or to send you details of special offers or other information about our hotels.
-You can object to us relying on our legitimate interest to use your personal data in these ways at any time through your account preferences or by getting in touch with us using the contact details below.
+Sometimes we may use your information to help achieve our business objectives but only where that activity doesn't negatively affect your rights.
+For example, we might use your information to analyse occupancy rates of our hotels and adjust room rates.

 There may be situations where we need to use your information to comply with legal obligations.
 For example, we are required by law to keep records of who is in our hotels in case there is an emergency, so we can make sure you're safe.